How To Finance a Car From a Private Seller

 Learn about the process of financing a car from a private seller, from applying for a loan to getting the keys.
 We'll cover the documents you'll need, lender limitations and what you can expect throughout the process.

 You did your research to find exactly the kind of car you want to buy.
-Now, how do you pay for it when a person, not a dealership, is selling it?
+Now, how do you pay for it when you're buying from a person, not a dealership?

 "Most BECU members start with getting loan preapproval," said Lisa Dela Cruz-Kahoano, BECU consumer loans department manager.
 "Preapproval gives peace of mind and allows you to take time when shopping.
 You have 30 days to find the vehicle you want versus settling."

-The process of buying a vehicle from a private seller is different from buying a vehicle from a dealership.
+The process of buying a vehicle from a private seller differs from purchasing one from a dealership.
 Here are the ins and outs of financing a vehicle purchase with a private-party auto loan.

 What Is a Private-Party Auto Loan?

 If you buy a car from a dealership or a used car dealer, you can get a loan while on the lot.
 The dealer can help handle the financing process.
-With a private-party auto loan, you'll need to set up financing by getting a loan through a lender.
+With a private-party auto loan, you'll need to set up financing through a lender.
 You will also be responsible for providing the necessary paperwork.

 Example of a Private-Party Auto Loan Process

-At BECU, private party auto loans are called "BECU title transfer," said Dela Cruz-Kahoano, where BECU helps transfer the car's title to the new owner.
+At BECU, private party auto loans are called "BECU title transfer," said Dela Cruz-Kahoano.
+BECU helps transfer the car's title to the new owner.

 The buyer and seller make an appointment at a BECU location to ask questions, process and sign documents, and then BECU gives a check to the seller for the car's purchase.